 - If there is no correction of the behavior, the student’s employment should be terminated.
 The supervisor should notify the student and should complete both a Job Termination Form and an Employee Performance Evaluation Form, being sure to state the reasons that the employee was terminated.
 Problems such as dishonesty or theft call for immediate dismissal from the Program.
 Supervisors should contact the Work-Study Coordinator as soon as possible in such instances.

-When a poor evaluation and/or termination is received by the Financial Aid Office, the Work-Study Coordinator will contact the student and provide counseling regarding the situation.
-If a supervisor initiates a termination for a non-negative reason, such as budgetary constraints or the completion of a project, the termination should be handled similar to a student-initiated termination with the supervisor giving the student at least two weeks notice.
-The Financial Aid Office will make every effort to assist in placing a student terminated for such reasons.
+When the Financial Aid Office receives a poor evaluation and/or termination, the Work-Study Coordinator will contact the student and provide counseling regarding the situation.
+If a supervisor initiates a termination for a non-negative reason, such as the completion of a project, the termination should be handled similar to a student-initiated termination with the supervisor giving the student at least two weeks’ notice.
+The Work Study Coordinator will make every effort to assist in placing a student terminated for such reasons.

 Falsification of a time record by a student is a serious offense.
 The consequences are: